opennode/waldur-core/docs/api/resources.rst

 - ?o=project_name
 - ?o=project_group_name

-Also it is possible to filter and order by resource-specific fields, but this filters will be applied only for to resources that support such filtering.
-For example it is possible to filter resource by ?o=ram, but sugarcrm crms will ignore this ordering, because they do not support such option.
+Also it is possible to filter and order by resource-specific fields, but this filters will be applied only to resources that support such filtering.
+For example it is possible to sort resource by ?o=ram, but sugarcrm crms will ignore this ordering, because they do not support such option.